Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_x11.md

 To create standard export templates, the resulting files must be copied to:

 ```
-    $HOME/.local/share/godot/templates/[gd-version]/
+    $HOME/.local/share/pandemonium/templates/[gd-version]/
 ```

-and named like this (even for \*BSD which is seen as "Linux X11" by Godot):
+and named like this (even for \*BSD which is seen as "Linux X11" by Pandemonium):

 ```
     linux_x11_32_debug